 Below, we look at some of the cheapest electric cars you can buy in 2023 and what they offer.

 The Nissan LEAF was a trailblazer in the automotive world when it debuted nearly a decade ago.
 Today, it’s fallen behind others in the EV segment but remains a solid option due to its affordability.

-The Nissan LEAF comes with a 40-kWh battery pack that affords it a 240-km all-electric driving range in its base setup.
+The 2023 Nissan LEAF SV comes standard with a 40-kWh battery pack that affords it a 240-km all-electric driving range in its base setup.
 While this range is modest compared to its competitors, it’s plenty for the average commuter.
 If you need more range, upgrade to the SV Plus or SL Plus trim levels and get a 60-kWh battery pack that bumps its range to 349 km.

-And you can get all this for a starting MSRP of just $37,498, making it the cheapest EV on the list before provincial and national EV incentives.
-The LEAF PLus’ base MSRP checks in at $40,098.
+And you can get all this for a starting MSRP of just $41,248 making it the cheapest EV on the list before provincial and national EV incentives.
+The LEAF Plus’ base MSRP checks in at $46,998.

 When it debuted, the Bolt EV was another trailblazing electric vehicle, becoming one of the first mass-produced EVs with over a 400-km driving range for under $40,000.
 Today, it’s not as mold-shattering as it once was, but the Bolt EV remains a competent and affordable option.

 This electric hatchback’s powertrain delivers 200 horsepower and 260 pound-feet of torque, translating into a surprisingly quick 0-100 km/h time.
 But that’s not the Bolt EV’s focus.
 What it does best is deliver a 417-km driving range on a fully charged battery.
 In efficiency, its consumption ratings of 1.8 Le/100 km city, 2.2 Le/100 km highway, and 2.0 Le/100 km combined consumption ratings.